 This occurs during the first 12 hours after ingestion.
 Pets will vomit, drink and urinate excessively (PU/PD), and appear intoxicated.
 It is at this stage that observant owners might bring their pet in for an exam.

 This stage occurs 12-24 hours after ingestion.
 Symptoms are vague and pets appear to recover.
+Unfortunately, this recovery is short-lived in many cases, and the problem progresses to Stage III.

 This stage appears 24-72 hours after ingestion.
 Pets in this stage are severely depressed, are not eating, are vomiting, and are not producing urine.
 When this stage appears death is imminent.